Frames, their relatives and reproducing kernel Hilbert spaces: Preliminaries

 Another generalization is the concept of reproducing pairs, defined in \cite{spexxl14} and further investigated in \cite{ansptr15,antra16,spexxl16}.
-Here, one considers a pair of mappings instead of a single one and no frame inequality is assumed to hold. \begin{definition} Let $\Psi,\Phi:X\rightarrow\mathcal{H}$ weakly measurable.
-The pair of mappings $(\Psi,\Phi)$ is called a reproducing pair for $\mathcal{H}$ if the resolution operator $S_{\Psi,\Phi}:\mathcal{H}\rightarrow \mathcal{H}$, weakly defined by
+Here, one considers a pair of mappings instead of a single one without any assumption on frame inequalities. \begin{definition} Let $\Psi,\Phi:X\rightarrow\mathcal{H}$ be weakly measurable.
+The pair $(\Psi,\Phi)$ is called a reproducing pair for $\mathcal{H}$ if the operator $S_{\Psi,\Phi}:\mathcal{H}\rightarrow \mathcal{H}$, defined by

-is an element of $GL(\mathcal{H})$. \end{definition} Observe that Definition \ref{rep-pair-definition} is indeed a generalization of continuous frames.
-On the one hand, neither $\Psi$ nor $\Phi$ are required to meet the frame conditions and, on the other hand, a weakly measurable mapping $\Psi$ is a continuous frame if, and only if, $(\Psi,\Psi)$ is a reproducing pair.
-Note that reproducing pairs are conceptually similar to the concept of weak duality \cite{fezi98} where one considers expansions in terms of a Gelfand triplet.